|

 A few months ago, NYU Professor of Politics Bertell Ollman jokingly suggested that what was needed was an International Endowment for Democracy (IEFD) that would allow foreigners to contribute funds to help restore democracy inside the US.
 To Ollman's surprise, the idea took off.
 He now finds himself heading a nonprofit whose board of directors include historian Howard Zinn, author Gore Vidal, Former US Attorney General Ramsey Clark, National Lawyers' Guild President Michael Rattner and Isaac Deutcher Prizewinner Ellen Meiksins Wood.
 Instead of using money to subvert democracies abroad, the IEFD is asking freedom-loving folk around the globe to "help build a real democracy in the country that needs it most -- the USA."

-It’s a smart investment, the IEFD's supporters note, since the "democracy deficit" currently afflicting the US poses "a greater threat to life, liberty and the pursuit of happiness of people all across the globe than the actions of any other regime."
+Its a smart investment, the IEFD's supporters note, since the "democracy deficit" currently afflicting the US poses "a greater threat to life, liberty and the pursuit of happiness of people all across the globe than the actions of any other regime."
 All donations are channeled to nonprofit democracy organizations and the IEFD vows: "we will not give money to any political party or accept money from any organization involved in violent forms of political activity or from any foreign government."
 The IEFD has one other request of America's neighbors abroad: "We call on the international community to monitor elections in the US."

 A full menu of articles, arguments, blogs, cartoons and videos is available in IEFD's online Democracy Library at: www.iefd.org